Some Fitness Trainers Got Vaccine as ‘Health Care Workers'

 Some fitness trainers in California were able to get vaccinated against COVID-19 after state health officials created a loophole that helped them qualify as health care workers.

 In January, the California Department of Public Health released updated guidelines on vaccination allocation that classified outdoor recreation as health care, the first tier eligible to get the vaccine along with people over 75.
-Some fitness clubs jumped at the chance of getting their employees vaccinated, KGO-TV reported Thursday.
+Some fitness clubs jumped at the chance of getting their employees vaccinated, according to reports.

 “Outdoor recreation was included in Health Care (Health Care/Public Health sector index 1, line item 22).
 As such, we shared that information with our employees so they could begin the process of receiving vaccinations,” Annie Appel, Senior Executive Vice President at the Bay Club Company, said in a statement.